 Situations can also occur where the risks of surgery are not properly communicated to a patient, causing a patient to undergo surgery they would not have had if they had been made fully aware of the risks involved.
 In such circumstances, if the undisclosed risk materialises, causing damage or injury to the patient, the patient may be able to sue the doctor or hospital for damages.

 Medical negligence is a particularly complex area of law and any potential claim must be investigated thoroughly.
-If you have been injured or suffered damage as a result of a surgical error and you think that you have a medical negligence claim, submit an online enquiry now or call us.
+If you have been injured or suffered damage as a result of a surgical error and you think that you have a medical negligence claim, get in touch with us today by calling or making an online enquiry.